 Follow these six simple tips to keep your ticker ticking:

 - Drink no more than one to two alcoholic drinks per day for men, and one drink per day for women.
 One drink is defined as 12 ounces of beer (a bottle), 4 ounces of wine (a proper glass), and 1.5 ounces of spirits (a proper shot).

-- Eat a diet that’s free of trans fats, low in saturated fat, cholesterol, salt, and sugar, and high in fresh fruits and vegetables, whole grains, omega-3 fatty acids, and dark chocolate.
+- Eat a diet that’s free of trans fats, low in saturated fats, cholesterol, salt, and sugar, and high in fresh fruits and vegetables, whole grains, omega-3 fatty acids, and dark chocolate.

 - Exercise at moderate intensity.
 That means 30 minutes a day, 5 days a week.

 - Limit stress.
-Try meditating, spending time with people you love, getting enough sleep, and seek counseling if you need it.
+Try meditating, spending time with people you love, getting enough sleep, and seeking counseling if you need it.

 - Quit smoking today.
 Get help for quitting here.

-- Work with a doctor to manage your blood pressure, cholesterol, diabetes, and weight.
+- Work with your doctor to manage your blood pressure, cholesterol, diabetes, and weight.